 This is an advanced app that you can put it on top of AppLock.
 It prevents people from disabling AppLock and getting around the protection that it offers.
 Think of it as free Internet security on top of free Internet security.

 This is a standard app locking app, with the addition of some nice backgrounds for your phone.
 You can also choose an app unlock animation, which is kind of fun.

 This will allow you to lock both system and downloaded apps.
 It uses both a pin and a pattern to unlock your apps.
 It also has an intrusion alert to let you know if someone is trying to break into your phone.
 You can then use an app which can lock down your phone, or wipe it.

 The OpenDNS protocol is more secure than the standard DNS protocol provided to you by your ISP.
 This is because it will add something to protect against phishing attacks, and offer some additional filtering.
-Do not be fooled by the name; this tool is not open-source.
-It is a tool from Cisco.
+Do not be fooled by the name; it is not open-source.

 Anyone can use this simple DNS service for free.
 Set your DNS servers to DNS.
 Watch as instead of your usual DNS servers from your ISP it will change to that of DNS.Watch.
 The service will not keep logs, or watch user activity.
 It will also prevent website blocking.

 Exactly how secure Google Public DNS is is currently up for debate.
-It is certainly free and can help you unblock websites in some situations when your ISP blocks them.
+It is certainly free and can help you on block websites in some situations when your ISP blocks them.
 All that you have to do is ping 126.96.36.199.